roseengineering/csgstep/README.md

 Redirects call to the add method.

 <code>Wire.<b>add</b>(self, wire)</code>
-add this wire to another Wire object.
+Add this wire to another Wire object.
 **wire** Wire object to add
 **returns** a new Wire object